0xAlejandro/Commands-in-the-air/README.md

-# Commands-in-the-air
+[Research] Program to control a device without a connection.

-Control of a device without a connection.
+Commands in the air is the name of this research that seeks to experiment with other type of attack vectors with the aim of finding ways to prevent them.